 If the NPV period analysis is larger than the EEMs useful life, some reinvesting funds have to be considered for the savings to be considered over the full NPV time analysis.
 If the economic lifetime of an equipment which is proposed to be installed in an energy efficiency measure is less than 20-year NPV timeframe (i.e. 8 years), reinvestments (i.e., at the 9th year and 17th year) of that equipment shall be included in the 20-year cash flows, net present value and internal rate of return calculations.
-Reinvestment costs are not included in the first investment cost and simple payback period of the energy efficiency measure which is shown in the EEMs list (base scenario, deep renovation scenario, recommended or mix scenario).
+Reinvestment costs are not included in the first investment cost and simple payback period of the energy efficiency measure which is shown in the EEMs list (proposed scenario).

-13.4.
+13.3.
 Lighting Measures (Interior and Exterior)